dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 spring.datasource.driver-class-name=org.postgresql.Driver
 ```

 The first property, `spring.datasource.url`, defines the address of our database.
 As we are running a dockerized PostgreSQL container and are bridging the default PostgreSQL port between our machine and the Docker container, we can reach the database by passing `jdbc:postgresql://localhost/questionmarks`.
-The second property defines the user that we will use to communicate with the database, `postgres` in that case.
+The second property defines the user that will communicate with the database, `postgres` in this case.
 The third property defines `mysecretpassword` as the password for `postgres` (the same that we passed when creating our dockerized PostgreSQL container).
-The last property defines the `org.postgresql.Driver` class as the driver responsible for managing the communication.
+The last property defines the `org.postgresql.Driver` class as the driver responsible for handling the communication.

 With these properties set, we can work on the Liquibase configuration.
-This will be quite easy, we are simply going to tell Liquibase to apply all the changesets available in a specific folder.
+This will be an easy task, we are simply going to tell Liquibase to apply all the changesets available in a specific folder.
 To do that let's create a master Liquibase file called `db.changelog-master.yaml` in the `src/main/resources/db/changelog/` folder.
-We will probably need to create `db` and its child `changelog` as they are not provided by Spring Boot.
+We will probably need to create the `db` folder and its child `changelog` as they are not provided by Spring Boot.
 The master file will have the following content:

 ```yaml
 databaseChangeLog: